 "Stop it," I snap.

-Peeta says nothing, only stares at me.. so long that I look at the ground again, running my bandaged fingers through the blades, nervously.
+Peeta says nothing.
+He only stares at me for so long that I look at the ground again, running my bandaged fingers through the grass blades.

 "Thank you," Peeta says, softly, finally.